Time seemingly stood still for much of the world after the onset of the coronavirus pandemic.

 The groundbreaking ceremony was held in March 2017.

-Abu Dhabi's new waterfront entertainment complex is slated to open after Ramadan.
+Abu Dhabi's new waterfront entertainment complex is partially open, with more to come.
 The 2.6km canal-side development features an aquarium, e-sports academy and adventure activities.

-Architecturally very similar to Dubai’s Atlantis The Palm, this Accor hotel now dominates Abu Dhabi’s Corniche skyline.
+Architecturally very similar to Dubai’s Atlantis The Palm, this structure dominates Abu Dhabi’s Corniche skyline.

-The 45 million-square-metre island already contains a large mangrove park and the developer is planning to add restaurants, a beach club, a business centre, sports facilities, schools, clinics, nurseries and a community centre.
+The 4,500-hectare island already contains a large mangrove park and the developer is planning to add restaurants, a beach club, a business centre, sports amenities, schools, clinics, nurseries and a community centre.

 Homes for more than 5,000 residents are set to be built.
-A contract to build the first 300 villas was awarded to Arabian Construction Company in April 2021 and 60 per cent of the site's infrastructure was said to be already complete.
+A contract to build the first 300 villas was awarded to Arabian Construction Company in April 2021, and 60 per cent of the site's infrastructure is said to be already complete.
 The first villas will be ready by the fourth quarter of 2023.

 SeaWorld Abu Dhabi

 Construction on the tourist attraction has been gathering pace on Yas Island.
-It was said to be 40 per cent complete in October 2020, with work set to be finished by the end of 2022.
+It was said to be 90 per cent complete and will open in 2023, according to property developer Miral in September.

-The 183,000-square-metre venue will boast purpose-built habitats and ecosystems housing a variety of species.
+The 183,000-square-metre venue will have habitats and ecosystems housing a variety of species.
 It will be home to the UAE's first dedicated marine research, rescue, rehabilitation and return centre.